-Season one of The Great South African Bake Off saw local judges Shirley Guy and Chef Tjaart Walraven bravely ploughing their way through truckloads of sugar and floured creations, some with delight and others slightly less so.
+Season one of The Great South African Bake Off saw local judges Shirley Guy and Chef Tjaart Walraven bravely ploughing their way through truckloads of sugar and floured creations, some with delight and others less so.
 As we’re all about baking today, I’ve enlisted the skills of local baking authority and Bake Off judge, Chef Tjaart, to guide us along the tenuous path from flops and failures to ultimate baking success.
-Here’s a quick Q & A with Tjaart and his insider tips and tricks to help us nail our own star-baker badge.
+Here’s a quick Q & A with Tjaart and his insider tips and tricks to help us nail a star-baker badge.

 Q & A

 - While baking is mostly pleasurable, for some it spells doom and disappointment.
 What was your most epic failure and was there anything you could do to salvage the disaster?

 I recall when doing a live show and entertaining a crowd, a hundred strong, I had a caramel on the stove for the final phase of my Croquembouche and the sugar started to crystalize.
 I remember turning off the heat while talking away with my mind running at a thousand miles, what do I do?
 So I grabbed some hazelnuts from the pantry, threw them in, mixed like hell thinking I would make a frosted nut brittle and place shards on top.
 That ended in a disaster too!
 So ended up placing candyfloss on top, cannot remember why it was on set, but sometimes things are there for a reason.
 Always have a plan B up your sleeve and wing it!
 However I believe that the greatest lessons are learnt from making mistakes.

 - Food is a sensory experience encompassing smell, taste, texture and flavour.
 Which food or baking memory best describes this and how did it influence what you do today.